 With over 50+ isles dotting the tropical landscape, it can be overwhelming to find the perfect beach to relax on.
 This guide will show you where you can find the best British Virgin Island resorts and beaches.

 If you’ve never visited the British Virgin Islands, you probably can’t even fathom how many islands you’ll find there.
-You might expect there to be an overtly British vibe there, but its all about that quirky Caribbean charm.
-Whether you choose to visit the mainland in Tortuga, or head out to one of the more creatively named islands, like Jost Van Dyke, it’s a laidback, relatively undeveloped island paradise.
+You might expect there to be an overtly British vibe, but its all about that quirky Caribbean charm.
+Whether you choose to visit the main island of Tortola, or head out to one of the more creatively named islands, like Jost Van Dyke, it’s a laidback, relatively undeveloped island paradise.

 One of the main hobbies in the British Virgin Islands is sailing, which makes for an incredible experience.
 But it’s not the only reason to visit the islands.
 The beaches, the lagoons, the boat trips, the sunsets – it’s all going to blow you away.